Rational sets in virtually abelian groups: languages and growth: Introduction

 \section{Introduction}

+In this paper we present effective ways of representing sets of group elements in finitely generated virtually abelian groups as formal languages.
+Given a finite set $A$, any collection of words over $A$ is a called a formal language, and can be identified with a subset of the free monoid $A^*$.
+Formal languages are classified in the literature in terms of their complexity, and our goal is to find the simplest possible classes of languages that can encode the structure of sets of group elements: to this end, the main protagonists of the paper will be `regular languages' and the related `rational sets', but other types of sets and languages will feature as well, such as semilinear, $n$-regular or EDT0L.

-For a group $G$ with finite symmetric generating set $S$, a subset $R\subseteq G$ is called \emph{rational} if $R$ is the natural image in $G$ of some regular language $L$ over $S$, where by `regular language' we mean a set of words defined by some finite state automaton.
+All groups in this paper are finitely generated.
+For a group $G$ with a finite generating set $S$, let $\varpi: S^* \mapsto G$ be the natural projection which maps words to group elements.
+A subset $R\subseteq G$ is called \emph{rational} if $R=\varpi(L)$ for some regular language $L$ over $S$, where by \emph{regular language} we mean a set of words over $S$ defined by some finite state automaton (see Section \ref{sec:languages}).
+A useful feature here is that the rationality of a set is independent of the generating set (see \cite[Section 3]{LohreySurvey}).

 Rational sets have played an important role in group theory since the 1990s (see \cite{bartholdi2010rational}), especially in free and hyperbolic groups.
-The notions of `regular' and `rational' coincide in free (semi)groups, but are different for other groups: rational sets consist of group elements, while regular sets consist of words in the free monoid $S^*$, and moreover, rational sets do not always have a regular language representation when writing the elements using a natural normal form.
-Nevertheless, being able to produce a set in a group via a finite state automaton is useful for the design of algorithms (\cite{groups_langs_aut}), can help compute the growth (series) of the set, or establish the series' rationality.
-Here we focus on virtually abelian groups, and show that a multitude of sets in these groups turn out to be rational; as a result, these sets have a nice characterisation as formal languages in terms of both natural normal forms and geodesic representatives, and have rational growth series with respect to \emph{any} generating set.
+The notions of `regular' and `rational' coincide in free monoids by definition, but are different otherwise.
+Rational sets in groups consist of group elements, while regular sets consist of words in a free monoid.
+Moreover, in general, there is no bijection between rational sets of elements and regular languages of words because rational sets do not always have a regular language of unique representatives in the group.
+Nevertheless, being able to produce a set in a group via a finite state automaton is useful for the design of algorithms (\cite{groups_langs_aut}), can help compute the growth series of the set, or establish the series' rationality.
+Another concept related to rationality is \emph{semilinearity} (see Section \ref{sec:ratsemilin} for definitions and properties), and for subsets of commutative monoids, semilinearity coincides with rationality (Theorem \ref{thm:ES}(1)).
+In the most basic and well known setting, where the monoid is $\mathbb{N}^p$, a \emph{linear} set is of the form $\{v+k_1u_1 +k_2u_2 +\dots+k_mu_m \in \mathbb{N}^p \mid k_i \in \mathbb{N} \ \textrm{for} \ 1\leq i \leq m\}$, where $m \in \mathbb{N}$ and $v, u_i$ are vectors in $\mathbb{N}^p$; a \emph{semilinear} set is a finite union of linear ones.